CesarDavila03/CesarDavila03/README.md

 <h1>Hi there 👋, I'm Cesar Davila!</h1>

-Hello!
+  <p>Hello!
 I'm a passionate technology professional with a strong background in technical support and consulting.
-Currently, I'm diving into the world of software engineering, eager to build and contribute to innovative projects.
+Currently, I'm diving into the world of software engineering, eager to build and contribute to innovative projects.</p>

 <h2>👨‍💻 Coding Projects</h2>